wolfej94/NetworkQueueKit/README.md

 # NetworkQueueKit
- Swift package for queuing network requests and processing this queue as a background task or when network reachability improves

-# NetworkQueueKit

 `NetworkQueueKit` is a Swift library providing a class for managing a queue of network requests, with support for asynchronous processing and background tasks.
 It also integrates with network reachability to handle requests when the network is available.